-Then a new acquaintance offered me a sight-unseen unknown Colt revolver for a great price, and I jumped on the opportunity.
+Then a new acquaintance offered me a sight-unseen unknown Colt snubnose revolver for a great price, and I jumped on the opportunity.
 He met me at the Sheriff’s Office and handed it over and I was floored.
 Here was a very nice classic Colt Agent with most of the finish intact.
-I checked the serial numbers through the Sheriff’s Office and made sure the gun wasn’t stolen (it was that good a deal!) and paid the man his asking price plus gas money for meeting me.
+I checked the serial numbers through the Sheriff’s Office, made sure the gun wasn’t stolen (it was that good a deal!), and paid the man his asking price plus gas money for meeting me.

 The Story Behind the Colt Agent

-Once everyone started collecting the “snake guns” the prices on Cobras took off.
+Once everyone started collecting the “snake guns,” the prices of Cobras took off.
 The Detective Specials always seemed popular.
-The Agent…well later they made the Agent as a cheaper model with a parkerized finish.
-Still in a handful of years… an Agent is as good a gun as any, and the lack of the Cobra name makes it a bit more affordable.
+The Agent…well, later, they made the Agent as a cheaper model with a parkerized finish.
+Still, in a handful of years…an Agent is as good a gun as any, and the lack of the Cobra name makes it a bit more affordable.

 Fixing Her Up

 So, I had the little Agent for a song, and I being a big fan of how a Tyler T Grip works I added one to the gun.
 I considered bobbing the hammer, but I spoke with a good friend and part-time gunsmith we will call Ed.
 Ed and I went through the Agent cleaning out more than a few year’s worth of old grease (it was made in 1968) and checked over the rest before reoiling the internals and closing it up.
 The trigger came alive.
 Simply put, this is the smoothest, lightest, double-action, snub-nosed action I have ever tried.
 Yet it had zero light primer strikes.